HideakiTouhara/Poi/README.md

 Please create issues or submit pull requests for anything.

 ## License
-TinderCard is released under the MIT license.
+Poi is released under the MIT license.

 © 2018 GitHub, Inc.